 5. Kit Kats

-I wouldn’t normally mention a chocolate bar as one of my favourite things, but there are so many weird and wonderful flavours available in Japan, you’ll never look at your milk chocolate kit kat in the same light again.
-Current available flavours are Matcha Green Tea, Purple Sweet Potato, Wasabi and my favourite, Raspberry!
-My time sampling these trails is not only a memory which will last forever, but a great opportunity to learn more about travel to Japan.
+I wouldn’t normally mention a chocolate bar as one of my favorite things, but there are so many weird and wonderful flavors available in Japan, you’ll never look at your milk chocolate kit kat in the same light again.
+Currently available flavours are Matcha Green Tea, Purple Sweet Potato, Wasabi, and my favorite, Raspberry!
+My time sampling these trails is not only a memory that will last forever but a great opportunity to learn more about travel to Japan.
 I'm here to answer any questions, and more than happy to enthuse you about the great things awaiting you on a trip to Japan!
 You can contact me, or my colleagues, about any self-guided walking holiday to Japan or beyond!